Table of Contents

 • The HPC’s work is informed and guided by those with lived experience of inequities.

-• The HPC embeds health equity concepts in all aspects of its work and applies all four of its core strategies to the goal of advancing health equity in the Commonwealth: research and report, convene, watchdog, and partner.
+• The HPC embeds health equity concepts in all aspects of its work and applies all four of its core strategies to the goal of advancing health equity in the Commonwealth: research and report, convene, market oversight, and partner.

 The HPC's Work to Advance Health Equity